fatimakoli/lepix/README.md

 Development environment:

-Lepix was developed and tested on Ubuntu 14.04 with llvm 3.4
+LèPix was developed and tested on Ubuntu 14.04 with LLVM 3.4

 Usage:

-1. Run 'make lepix' in the source folder
+1. Run `make lepix` in the source folder

-2. Run './lepix.native <  program-file-path  > output-ll-file-path'
+2. Run `./lepix.native <  program-file-path  > output-ll-file-path`

-3. Run lli 'output-ll-file-path'
+3. Run lli `output-ll-file-path`